Jerome Coopersmith: Television career

 By the mid-1960s the bulk of the TV industry had moved from New York to Hollywood.
-In 1967, Coopersmith was hired by producer Leonard Freeman to write a script for a new TV series "Hawaii Five-O".
-That script, "Samurai", became the 4th episode of hit show's first season.
-"Hawaii Five-O" became Coopersmith's focus for the next 8 years, during which he wrote 30 one-hour episodes and 2 feature-length movies for the show.
+In 1967, Coopersmith was hired by producer Leonard Freeman to write a script for a new TV series Hawaii Five-O. That script, Samurai, became the 4th episode of hit show's first season.
+Hawaii Five-O became Coopersmith's focus for the next 8 years, during which he wrote 30 one-hour episodes and 2 feature-length movies for the show.
 One of Coopersmith's episodes, "Retire In Sunny Hawaii – Forever" featured Helen Hayes, mother of James MacArthur (Danno), in the leading guest role.
 Hayes received an Emmy Nomination for this performance.
 Another Coopersmith episode, "I'm A Family Crook...
 Don't Shoot!" was a comedy-crime drama guest starring Andy Griffith and Joyce Van Patten.
 "Nine Dragons", one of Coopersmith's feature-length episodes, was filmed in Hong Kong and continues to air as a full-length movie in foreign countries.

-Coopersmith continued to write scripts for many popular television series throughout the 70's and 80's including "Streets of San Francisco", "Medical Center", "The Andros Targets", "Nurse", "Spencer for Hire" and its spin-off "A Man Called Hawk".
+Coopersmith continued to write scripts for many television series throughout the 70's and 80's including Streets of San Francisco, Medical Center, The Andros Targets, Nurse, Spenser: For Hire and its spin-off A Man Called Hawk.

 Coopersmith also wrote screenplays for TV movies and specials which aired on the major networks in the 1970s and 80s.
-His first feature film of this era, "Mr. Inside/Mr. Outside", was originally planned as a series pilot, and was produced by Philip D'Antoni ("The French Connection") in 1973.
+His first feature film of this era, Mr. Inside/Mr. Outside, was originally planned as a series pilot, and was produced by Philip D'Antoni (The French Connection) in 1973.
 The movie starred Tony LoBianco and Hal Linden as cops thwarting a gang of diamond smugglers.